-(Published in the September 2009 edition of Blue Skies Magazine.)
+(Published in the September 2009 edition of Blue Skies Magazine, and updated every year below.)

 But your thoughts keep coming back to a container that fits like a glove with all the latest, greatest options.
 So how do you combine the two?